rust-windowing/winit/FEATURES.md

   - via Emscripten
   - via WASM ***//DISCUSS: DO WE WANT TO SUPPORT THIS?***

-Most platforms expose capabilities that cannot be meaningfully transposed to the others.
-Winit does not aim to support every single functionality of every platform, but rather to abstract the set of capabilities that is common to all platforms.
-In this context, APIs exposed in winit can be split into different "support levels":
+Most platforms expose capabilities that cannot be meaningfully transposed onto others.
+Winit does not aim to support every single feature of every platform, but rather to abstract over the common features available everywhere.
+In this context, APIs exposed in winit can be split into different "support tiers":

 - **Core:** Features that are essential to providing a well-formed abstraction over each platform's windowing and input APIs.